 The terrorist attacks of September 11, 2001 led to a significant increase in insurance premiums and a decrease in the insurance coverage available to commercial air carriers.
 Accordingly, our insurance costs increased significantly, and our ability to continue to obtain insurance even at current prices remains uncertain.
-If we are unable to maintain adequate insurance coverage, our business could be materially and adversly affected.
+If we are unable to maintain adequate insurance coverage, our business could be materially and adversely affected.
 Additionally, severe disruptions in the domestic and global financial markets could adversely impact the claims paying ability of some insurers.
 Future downgrades in the ratings of enough insurers could adversely impact both the availability of appropriate insurance coverage and its cost.
 Because of competitive pressures in our industry, our ability to pass additional insurance costs to passengers is limited.
 As a result, further increases in insurance costs or reductions in available insurance coverage could have an adverse impact on our financial results.

-Several lawsuits were filed in connection with the Merger and remain pending, and these lawsuits could have a material adverse impact on our business.
+A lawsuit filed in connection with the Merger remains pending, and this lawsuit could have a material adverse impact on our business.

-US Airways Group, as well as the members of US Airways Group's board of directors, were named as defendants in a lawsuit brought by a purported class of US Airways Group's stockholders challenging the Merger and seeking a declaration that the Merger Agreement is unenforceable, an injunction against the Merger (or rescission in the event it has been consummated), imposition of a constructive trust, an award of fees and costs, including attorneys' and experts' fees, and other relief.
-US Airways Group, US Airways, AAG and American were also named as defendants in a private antitrust lawsuit.
+US Airways Group, US Airways, AMR and American were named as defendants in a private antitrust lawsuit in connection with the Merger.
 The complaint alleges that the effect of the Merger may be to substantially lessen competition or tend to create a monopoly in violation of Section 7 of the Clayton Antitrust Act.
 The relief sought in the complaint includes an injunction against the Merger, or divestiture.
 In January 2014, the complaint was amended to add a claim for money damages and to request injunctive relief requiring the carriers to hold separate their assets.
-In March 2014, the Court allowed plaintiffs to add certain allegations but denied plaintiffs' requests to add a damages claim or seek preliminary injunctive relief requiring the carriers to hold separate their assets, and in June 2014 plaintiffs filed an amended motion for leave to file a second amended and supplemental complaint.
-Such private lawsuits could result in an obligation to pay damages or terms, conditions, requirements, limitations, costs or restrictions that would impose additional material costs on or materially limit our revenues, or materially limit some of the synergies and other benefits we anticipate following the Merger.
-See Part II, Item 1-Legal Proceedings of our Quarterly Report on Form 10-O for the guarter ended June 30, 2014.
+In March 2014, the court allowed plaintiffs to add certain allegations but denied plaintiffs' requests to add a damages claim or seek preliminary injunctive relief requiring the carriers to hold separate their assets, and in June 2014 plaintiffs filed an amended motion for leave to file a second amended and supplemental complaint.
+This lawsuit could result in an obligation to pay damages or terms, conditions, requirements, limitations, costs or restrictions that would impose additional material costs on or materially limit our revenues, or materially limit some of the synergies and other benefits we anticipate following the Merger.